Credit Cards Business Credit Cards

 Here are some benefits of applying for a business card with your SSN:

-• More card options: With your SSN, you’ll have access to a wider range of business credit cards.
+• More card options: With your SSN, you can access a wider range of business credit cards.

-• Easier access to a line of credit: Having a personal guarantee typically makes it easier to get access to a credit line without needing to prove business revenue or cash flow.
+• Easier access to a line of credit: Having a personal guarantee typically makes it easier to access a credit line without needing to prove business revenue or cash flow.

 • Earning rewards: Many business credit cards that require an SSN during the application process offer rewards programs for your business purchases.